VamsiPothireddy/K8-HandsOn/2.K8s Architecture/readme.md

 Auto Scaling: In Kubernetes, there are controllers like ReplicaSet where we can specify the number of pods or HPA (Horizontal Pod Autoscaling) so based on load, pods can spin up.
 We can mention max/min pods.
 These controllers are managed by the Control Manager in the control plane.
 Since Kubernetes can be cloud-specific like EKS, AKS, etc., an interface called cloud control manager is provided to have cloud-specific implementation given by the cloud provider.
 For example, AWS gives EKS Cloud Control Manager, Azure provides for AKS.

 Just as we need JAVA software to run Java applications, similarly, we need a container runtime to run containers.
-In Docker, it's dockershim; similarly, in Kubernetes, we can use either dockershim, CRI-O, or containerd.
+In Docker, it's dockershim; similarly, in Kubernetes, we can use either dockershim, CRI-O, or containerD.

 In Docker, there's a default network bridge that assigns IP addresses for each container; similarly, kube-proxy takes care of networking, like assigning addresses and also acts as a basic load balancer.
 For example, if two pods are present, it routes traffic to both pods.